 Vehicle Permits: In 1991-92 the number of vehicle permits issued was 29,300.
 By 1996 the number of vehicle permits had grown to 37,355.
-By 2002-03 the number had risen to over 41,000 permits.
-This number represents a 36% increase in 11 years.
-The number of vehicle permits doesn't include the number of commercial tour operators' vehicles (which have been carrying an increasing proportion of the Fraser Island visitors) nor the ever-growing fleet of management vehicles.
+By 2002-03 the number had risen to over 41,000 permits This number represents a 36% increase in 11 years.
+The number of vehicle permits doesn't include the number of commercial tour operators' vehicles (which have been carrying an increasing proportion of the Fraser Island visitors) nor the evergrowing fleet of management vehicles.
 This exponential increase in traffic has taken its toll on the roads.

 Budgetary Implications: Road maintenance on Fraser Island is contributing the island's degradation and consuming the money urgently needed for other major management problems.
-Little of the budget remains to manage natural resources and biodiversity.
+Little of the budget remains to manage natural resources and bio-diversity.
 Roads on Fraser Island have proven to be a financial black hole.
-Money continues to be spent on "maintaining" them, mainly to allow tour operators with the very large buses to operate on them necessitating continuing "maintenance".
+Money keeps being spent on "maintaining" them, mainly to allow tour operators with the very large buses to operate on them necessitating continuing "maintenance.
 This is being done despite the now acknowledged environmental impacts of the larger vehicles with high tyre pressure are having.
-Despite this expenditure, the state of the roads continues to deteriorate.
+Despite this expenditure the state of the roads continues to deteriorate.
+Still even greater demands are being made to spend more money on roads.